Hogan: Energy efficiency

 Hogans are energy efficient: using packed mud against the wooden walls, the home was kept cool in summer by natural ventilation and water sprinkled on the packed dirt floor.
 In winter the fireplace kept the inside warm well into the night, due to the high specific heat capacity of the earth in the construction.
+The rounded shape of the dome also helps conserve heat during the cold winters of the high mesas of the Southwest.